KajiMaCN/NGCICM/README.md

 # Soon
 paper NGCICM: A novel deep learning-based method for predicting circRNA-miRNA interactions python code

-The python code will be uploaded as soon as the article is accepted.
+The python code will be uploaded as soon as the paper is accepted.